vmware/cluster-api-provider-cloud-director/tests/e2e/doc.md

   - refreshToken

 - Test Preflight
-  - The management cluster can be accessible.
+  - The management cluster can be accessible - **You can also use [setup script](setup_kind_cluster.sh) to set up the kind cluster**
   - The management cluster has CAPI controller and CAPVCD controller.
   - User prepares the completed cluster yaml.
 See [clusterctl template flavors](CLUSTERCTL.md#template_flavors) for the details.

 - Test Workflow
   - use kubeConfigPath and capiYamlPath to get kubeConfig and capiYaml.
   - use kubeConfigPath of management to apply capiYaml.
   - validate the workload cluster
   - get the kubeConfig of workload cluster
+  TODO: apply CSI/CPI config map  https://github.com/ymo24/cluster-api-provider-cloud-director/blob/main/docs/CRS.md#enable-cpi-and-csi-on-the-workload-cluster-to-access-vmware-cloud-director-resources
   - resize the worker pool node of the workload cluster
   - monitor the new machine becomes provisioned
   - delete the workload cluster